 Along with her first husband, Mel, Betty helped integrate the East Bay suburbs by moving their family into a previously white neighborhood.
 Betty and Mel also founded one of the first Black-owned record shop businesses in California.
 After working with elected officials to rehabilitate the block on which the record shop was located, Betty served on the staff of a Berkeley City Councilmember and then as field representative to two members of the California State Assembly.
 In the 1960s and 70s, she was active in the Bay Area’s civil rights and Black Power movements, as well as the movement to end the Vietnam War.

 Soskin’s reflections are aided by the fact that her great grandmother, a slave herself until the age of 19, lived until Betty was in her twenties.
 Soskin’s riveting commentary is directly informed then by over a century of her family’s and her own personal experience, creating her unique perspective on the extensive arc of civil rights from slavery through the Dred Scott Decision, the Civil War, the Emancipation Proclamation, Reconstruction and through to the Civil Rights Movement, the Black Panthers and Black Lives Matter.

 Betty’s incredible life was chronicled in her acclaimed 2018 memoir and audio book, Sign My Name to Freedom.
 With A Lifetime of Being Betty comes a memorable portrait of a remarkable woman and of a lifetime filled with joy and pain taken directly from her powerful live presentations.
+In 2020, the documentary film No Time to Waste was released, chronicling her years of service at Rosie the Riveter.
 Her blog, CBreaux Speaks, has thousands of followers.